joaopizani/paucasedmatura-src/site/src/en/blog/misc/2011-04-18_nerd-songs.md

 Sunday-night post :), the sort of things that "forever alone" people do...

-On [Gi's blog][1] (a very good one, BTW) I just found a link to a song that is a huge Computer Science in-joke: "No deciding", from Klein3.
+On Gi's blog (a very good one, BTW) I just found a link to a song that is a huge Computer Science in-joke: "No deciding", from Klein3.
 Those of you who studied Theory of Computation will get the song, those of you who didn't can still ignore the lyrics and enjoy the soothing melody :]